holaphil/amazing-maple-e08ae/src/pages/index.md

     view_all_url: portfolio
   - section_id: services
     type: section_grid
-    title: What I enjoy about the work...
+    title: What doI enjoy about the work?
     subtitle: What are my superpowers?
     col_number: two
     is_numbered: true